 I’m a sucker for scientifically-grounded science-fiction and these Mundane Space movies hold a great thrill for me.
 Life never quite hits the awe-filled feeling of actually being in space that Gravity had or the pure pleasures of scientific puzzle-solving that The Martian held.
 Nevertheless, it does deliver the goods and moves well as a dramatically exciting spacegoing ride.

 Daniel Espinosa is a Swedish director of Chilean origin who had gained international attention with his third film, the thriller Easy Money (2010).
-He was brought to the US to make the crime film Safe House (2012), followed by the big-budgeted Soviet era detective story Child 44 (2015).
+He was brought to the US to make the crime film Safe House (2012), followed by the big-budgeted Soviet era detective story Child 44 (2015) and the upcoming Marvel Comics adaptation Morbius (2022).
 The writing team of Rhett Reese and Paul Wernick also delivered the scripts for Zombieland (2009), G.I.
 Joe: Retaliation (2013), Deadpool (2016) and Zombieland: Double Tap (2019).